Palgrave Macmillan, 2018 (forthcoming)

 When the ABC was founded in the 1930s the problem was a scarcity of media.
 Now that we live in a world of media plenty, it is hard to see why the government is still subsidising a media empire.
 This book provides an outline of how policymakers can dispose of the ABC, while at the same time preserving its value and realising that value for the benefit of taxpayers.

-Available for pre-order from Connor Court Publishing
+Available from Connor Court Publishing

 Melbourne University Publishing, 2016